zodb/relstorage/doc/relstorage-options.rst

            In the future an option to ignore files that are older than a specified time might be added.

+           In the future, an separate option to limit the on-disk cache size might be added (so the cache files would contain only the most recently-used subset of items instead of the full contents; this makes it more practical to use a much larger cache-local-mb).

            In the futere, an option to write these to the background at certain intervals or after a certain percentage of the local cache has changed might be added.